-Check the pressure in the tires when they are cold.
-This means the car has been parked for at least three hours.
-If you have to drive the car before checking the tire pressure, the tires can still be considered "cold" if you drive less than 1 mile (1.6 km).
-If you check the pressure when the tires are hot (the car has been driven several miles), you will see readings 4 to 6 psi (30 to 40 kPa, 0.3 to 0.4 kgf/cm) higher than the cold reading.
+If you check the pressure when the tires are hot [the car has been driven several miles (kilometers)], you will see readings 4 to 6 psi (30 to 40 kPa, 0.3 to 0.4 kgf/cm2) higher than the cold reading.
 This is normal.
 Do not let air out to match the specified cold pressure.
 The tire will be underinflated.